Keepthescore.com REST API for scores, leaderboards, and counters

 - Fetch all data for all board types (including sports scoreboards)

-- Add a player, counter or team
+- Add a participant, counter or team

-- Update a player or counter
+- Update a participant or counter

-- Delete a player, counter or team
+- Delete a participant, counter or team

 - Set the appearance of a board (but not sports scoreboards)